dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 File Name
 ^^^^^^^^^

-Create the new wrapper in the METplus/metplus/wrappers directory and name it to reflect the wrapper's function, e.g.: new_tool_wrapper.py is a wrapper around an application named "new_tool."
+To create the new wrapper in the METplus/metplus/wrappers directory and name it to reflect the wrapper's function, e.g.: new_tool_wrapper.py is a wrapper around an application named "new_tool."
-You can copy example_wrapper.py to start.
+Copy the example_wrapper.py to start the process.

 Class Name
 ^^^^^^^^^^